Databox partner badge

 Build and configuration

-We rebuild your Databox environment against an agreed metric dictionary and reporting hierarchy.
-This covers data source connections, custom and calculated metrics, Scorecard and Goals configuration, dashboard layouts, and alert rules.
-We work inside your account directly and document every configuration decision so your team can maintain it.
+We rebuild your Databox environment against an agreed metric dictionary and reporting hierarchy: data source connections, custom and calculated metrics, Scorecard and Goals setup, and alert rules, documenting every decision so your team can maintain it.

 3